mathismqn/godeez/README.md

 If you have an idea for improvement, feel free to fork the repository and submit a pull request.
 You can also open an issue if you spot a bug or have a feature suggestion.
 Every bit of support counts, so don’t forget to give the project a star if you enjoy using it.
 Thank you for helping make this project better!

+## ⭐ Support the Project

+If **GoDeez** helps you enjoy your music collection, please consider giving it a star!

+**Why star us?**
+- Helps more music lovers discover the project
+- Shows appreciation for the work and motivates development
+- Takes just one click but means the world to us!

 ## License